Cambridge-Hands-On-Science/Experiments/Experiments/Maths/Random Walks.md

 **Choosing direction using a coin flip.** - See how biased coins and random chance can lead to surprising conclusions.

-Last initially checked on 2023-02-15 by Emma Crickmore (elc75@cam.ac.uk) and double-checked on 2022-02-09 by Margaret Johncock (mllyj2@cam.ac.uk)
+Last initially checked on 2023-02-15 by Emma Crickmore (elc75@cam.ac.uk) and double-checked on 2023-02-16 by Lauren Mason (llm34@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->